Business travel

 • Full registration under Section 36P of the Legal Profession Act to represent, plead or provide any form of assistance in any relevant proceedings or subsequent appeals

-• Restricted registration under Section 36P of the Legal Profession Act to give advice and prepare documents to make submissions in any relevant proceedings or appeals that are permitted by the relevant courts
+• Restricted registration under Section 36P of the Legal Profession Act to give advice and prepare documents to make submissions in any relevant proceedings or appeals that are permitted by the relevant Courts

 Junket activities

-A work pass is not required for activities relating directly to organizing, promoting or conducting a junket in a casino and performed by the following:
+A work pass is not required for activities relating directly to organizing, promoting or conducting a junket in a casino and performed by individuals who are required to hold a valid junket representative license issued by the Casino Regulatory Authority:

 Location filming and fashion shows